Evenwyne/programming-univbasics-the-assignment-expression/README.md

 SPEED_OF_LIGHT = 180000
 ```

-If, after this you try to set `SPEED_OF_LIGHT` to something else, Ruby will
+If, after this, you try to set `SPEED_OF_LIGHT` to something else, Ruby will
 complain.

 ```ruby